creadi/onboarding/README.md

 - We address problems immediately.

 ## Developers Weekly
-Every monday morning at 10:30am we have a short team meeting.
+Every week we have a short team meeting.
 It's purpose is:
 - What is coming up this week?
 - What have I done last week?
 - What will I do this week?